zogofinance/zogo-integrations/README.md

 }
 ```

-Be advised that if any of these are left blank or null there is fallback behavior to ensure that these elements still have a assigned property, however it is best practice to simply fill out the entire object as seen above.
+Be advised that if any of these are left blank or null, there is fallback behavior to ensure that these elements still have an assigned property.
+However, it is best practice to simply fill out the entire object as seen above.

 ## Customizations details